Lowering business risk via cloud security

 A cloud DNA helps take you to a whole new level as you bring security and compliance together (think peanut butter and chocolate!).

 With great success, your organization gets discretionary free time back on your side, which is where your true wealth really lies.
 After all, you can always make more money, but you can never really make more time.
 And our services are specifically designed to bring you that exponential value in days, rather than months or even years.

-Unlike other firms out there, we are not all over the place.
-We are the experts in cloud security and that’s what we set out do better than anyone else.
+Unlike others out there, I am not all over the place.
+Rather, I am a cloud security expert and that’s what I set out do better for you than anyone else.

 eZ Governance Risk & Compliance (GRC) with a flair for the Generation Z crowd who want more than just a compliance program.

 Helping you DEMONSTRATE MEANINGFUL VALUE AND RESULTS from your InfoSec program,

 enabling even better business opportunities.

 ZecurityAscent is changing the way organizations look at their information security program...for the better.

 Based in Atlanta as a veteran-owned (USAF - Aim High!) organization and with the experience of top Fortune information security leadership, I am a recognized expert who always focus on customer value as the only acceptable outcome.